loanple/10KTextMiningAnalysis/README.md

  ## **Process**

- The process of the project goes as follows:
   1. **Data exploration** (see *DataExploration.R* file)
       - Reviewed top common words as unigram & bigram
   2. **Data cleaning** (see *DataExploration.R* file)